Click here for the main character page.

-Fighting for a Homeland - She fights in the hope that one day she can help reclaim Finland (long destroyed by the BETA), and rebuild her family's home.
+- Fighting for a Homeland: She fights in the hope that one day she can help reclaim Finland (long destroyed by the BETA), and rebuild her family's home.

-Sakon is Mikoto's father.
-Unknown to her, he is a Section Chief in the Japanese Imperial Ministry of Information, jet-setting around the globe and navigating the mess that is the post-BETA political/intelligence world with ease.
+Sakon is Mikoto's father, an incredibly strange man who is prone to ignoring things that others have just said to him, just like his daughter.
+Unknown to her, he is the Head of the Japanese Imperial Ministry of Information (the Japanese intelligence agency), jet-setting around the globe and navigating the mess that is the post-BETA political/intelligence world with ease.
 He seems a little distant from his daughter to Takeru.